 - Whole grain bread with a couple of slices of lean meat

 - Apples with peanut butter and raisins

 What is the ideal timing of a pre-workout meal?

 The timing of your pre-workout meals and snacks is another crucial aspect that one should never overlook.

-- If you prefer eating a complete meal containing a balanced proportion of carbs, proteins and fats, it should ideally be taken 2-3 hours before your workout.
+- If you prefer eating a complete meal containing a balanced proportion of carbs, proteins, and fats, it should ideally be taken 2-3 hours before your workout.

-- If you have a window of 45-60 minutes for your pre-workout meal, prefer foods that are easy to digest.
+- If you have a window of 45-60 minutes for your pre-workout meal, you prefer foods that are easy to digest.
 The foods should be rich in carbs with some proteins to quickly raise blood sugar levels and yield energy without causing stomach discomfort.